webplatform/docs-wpd/Projects/CompaTables/index.md

 === Work done ===
 * Sprint 2014-03, see [[WPD:Projects/CompaTables/201403-sprint#Work done]]
 * Aug.
 2014; Imported all content from MDN, published on github [https://github.com/webplatform/compatibility-data '''webplatform/compatibility-data''']
 * Sept.
+2014
-2014; Compatibility data extension deployed [https://github.com/webplatform/mediawiki/tree/master/extensions/Compatables See code in '''webplatform/mediawiki/../Compatables''' MediaWiki extension]
+** Compatibility HTML table rendering extension deployed ([https://github.com/webplatform/mediawiki/tree/master/extensions/Compatables see code in '''webplatform/mediawiki/../Compatables''' MediaWiki extension])
 ** MediaWiki template we are using within our content is [http://docs.webplatform.org/wiki/Template:Compatibility ''Template:Compatibility'']
 ** Notes on where we installed the template calls in [[WPD:Projects/CompaTables/Adding_to_our_content]]